 Best Mexican Restaurants along the Tulum Beach Road

-We can recommend two good restaurants to enjoy different types of Mexican Food in the hotel and restaurant strip on Tulum Beach Road.
-We stayed at the Punta Piedra Beach Hotel and frequented both of these restaurants several times during our stay.
+We recommend two good restaurants in the hotel and restaurant strip on Tulum Beach Road that offer different types of Mexican food.
+We stayed at the Punta Piedra Beach Hotel and frequented both of these restaurants several times.

 Casa Banana at Tulum Boca Paila Km 8.5